 - Bypass Surgery

 - Aneurysm Grafting

-Whether it’s cardiac, vascular or thoracic disease, the surgeons of NHI work closely with an entire team of referring physicians, nurses and rehab specialists in diagnosing and treating patients, so they can return to an active and healthy life.
+Whether it’s cardiac, vascular or thoracic disease, the surgeons of the Heart Institute work closely with an entire team of referring physicians, nurses and rehab specialists in diagnosing and treating patients, so they can return to an active and healthy life.